 In the Options tab you will be able to configure the behavior of your new store.
 The Image tab is used for adding a logo for your store and the server tab allows you to activate SSL.
 Don't forget to click the Save button in order to finalize the creation of the store.

 You now have a Store which you can alter without it affecting your original e-commerce project.
 This usually translates to you creating a new category of products and making it visible only to the visitors of this store.
 In our case that would be a category called Books.
-For more information on how to create a new category of products, visit our tutorial on the topic.
+For more information on how to create a new category of products, visit our How to Add Product Categories tutorial.